YankoFutekov/TravelSite/README.md

 # TravelSite

-This is a site that i've created using HTML5/CSS3 & Materialize with some font awesome icons, showcasing the incredible flexability of the framework, featuring the scroll-spy feature, a slider & some basic form validation.
+This is a travel site that i've created using HTML5/CSS3 & Materialize with some font awesome icons that is cross-platform repsonsive, featuring the scrollspy feature, a slider & some basic form validation.